rust-lang/rfcs/text/0000-is-sorted.md

 ### Is `Iterator::is_sorted_by_key` useless?

 [One comment in the corresponding issue](https://github.com/rust-lang/rust/issues/44370#issuecomment-327740685) mentions that `Iterator::is_sorted_by_key` is not really necessary, given that you can simply call `map()` beforehand.
-This is true, but it migh still be favourable to include said function for consistency and ease of use.
+This is true, but it might still be favourable to include said function for consistency and ease of use.
 The standard library already hosts a number of sorting-related functions all of which come in three flavours: *raw*, `_by` and `_by_key`.
 By now, programmers would probably expect there to be an `is_sorted_by_key` as well.

 ### Add `std::cmp::is_sorted` instead

 As suggested [here](https://github.com/rust-lang/rust/issues/44370#issuecomment-345495831),
 one could also add this free function (plus the `_by` and `_by_key` versions) to `std::cmp`: